President & CEO

 If you’re reading this to learn about Matt, you’re among the minority who don’t already know him.
-He has helped many universities, nonprofits and local and national businesses become more visible to students, constituents and business leaders (and he has more LinkedIn connections than most people even know).
+He has helped many local and national organizations and businesses implement communications strategies to become more visible to their customers and clientele (and he has more LinkedIn connections than most people even know).

 Prior to launching his company, Matt worked in senior-level positions in higher education at the University of Connecticut, New England College, Antioch University and the University System of New Hampshire (where he was vice chancellor of external relations).
 He also has special experience in the tech sector; Matt is the executive director of the NH Tech Alliance (formerly the NH High Tech Council), and in government relations – he served as press secretary for a member of Congress and was legislative director at NH’s largest state agency – NH Department of Health and Human Services.